 That can make a huge difference, especially for your clients.
 10 days could be the difference between them backing out or staying on board.

 At the end of the day, every insurance company is getting flooded with business during the AEP season.
 Things will get backed up, so you have to do the quickest method available to you.
 E-Apps fit the bill.

 5. You can pre-qualify clients

 Quite possible one of my favorite features of e-Apps is the ability to pre-qualify clients.
 For example, with Cigna, you can pre-qualify a client by going through the health questions on the application.

 If you use the Express App in the agent portal, you can choose your Medicare Supplement and click “Qualify Now.”

 (Tip: Get the full list of agent portals here.)

 Once you click that, the underwriting questions appear, and you can go through them to pre-qualify your clients.

-This saves a lot of time as you don’t have to sift through underwriting guides to see if you client is even eligible for coverage.
+This saves a lot of time as you don’t have to sift through underwriting guides to see if you client is eligible for coverage.

 6. Reach contest goals faster